iaah05/Spidermon/README.md

 [Heat mat](https://www.amazon.co.uk/dp/B093L9KPYT?&_encoding=UTF8&tag=iaah05-21&linkCode=ur2&linkId=29d23b692e9df1d99caf9fbe832f72d4&camp=1634&creative=6738)

+## The Code

+I'm still tweaking aspects of the code but the full YAML for ESPHome is here: /Spidermon/spidermon2.yaml

 ## Flashing the ESP

 The ESP board has some dedicated headers to flash the device and as with other 8266 chips, it needs to be put into flash mode by putting GPIO0 to GND at boot.
 I used a dupont to achieve this then just pulled it out when it was ready to flash.
 I flashed through the ESPHome interface on Home Assistant using a USB FDDI Connector.